bede/kindel/README.md

 ## Features

-- [x] Consensus of aligned substititutions, insertions and deletions
+- Consensus of aligned substititutions, insertions and deletions

-- [x] Gap closure (`--realign`) using overlapping soft-clipped alignment context
+- Gap closure (`--realign`) using overlapping soft-clipped alignment context

-- [x] Tested with Illumina alignments from BWA, Minimap2 and Segemehl
+- Tested with Illumina alignments from BWA, Minimap2 and Segemehl

-- [x] Support for BAMs with multiple reference contigs, chromosomes
+- Support for BAMs with multiple reference contigs, chromosomes

-- [x] Naive frequency-based variant calling with `kindel variants` (no VCF output)
+- Crude frequency-based variant calling with `kindel variants` (no VCF output)

 ### Todo

-- [ ] Customisable threshold weight
+- [ ] Customisable clipping threshold weight
-- [ ] Numpy rewrite to handle bacterial long read sequences
+- [ ] Improve performance with bacterial genomes and long reads
-- [ ] Optionally gap fill using a supplied reference
+- [ ] Optionally fill gaps using a supplied reference
-- [ ] Parallelism
+- [ ] Parallelisation

 ## Limitations

-- [ ] Slow (10-20k records/s), & will probably explode with bacterial genomes
+- Slow (10-20k records/s), & will probably explode with bacterial genomes
-- [ ] SAM/BAM files must contain an SQ header line with reference sequence(s) length
+- SAM/BAM files must contain an SQ header line with reference sequence(s) length
-- [ ] Able to close gaps of up to 2x read length given adequate depth of coverage
+- Able to close gaps of up to 2x read length given adequate depth of coverage
-- [ ] May require multiple runs to converge on a consensus
+- May require multiple runs to converge on a consensus